wavefrontHQ/docs/pages/doc/logging_drill_into_logs.md

 1. Click **Show Logs Summary**.
     * In the **Alert Log Summary** panel, the `time range` filter is populated with the trigger window during which the alert condition was met and the alert transitioned to a firing state.
     * The histogram chart shows you the logs for the specific time grouped by the log level, such as, debug, trace, error, server, info, and warn.
     * You also get to see the list of exceptions that were fired when the alert was fired.
-Click an exception to go to the log Browser and examine the logs that have the exception you selected.
+Click an exception to go to the Logs Browser and examine the logs that have the exception you selected.

     ![A screenshot of the alert log summary panel of a firing alert.](images/logs_view_log_summary_from_alert.png)